 DePuy Synthes employs approximately 19 000 people in 60 countries.
 Many production sites are in Switzerland, including not only the Cantons of Solothurn and Baselland, but also, in addition to Neuchatel (s. above “Le Locle and Neuchâtel site”), Mezzovico (Ticino) and Raron (Valais).
 Altogether, around 3 500 specialists throughout Switzerland are engaged in research and development, production, sales, marketing, supply chain and other supporting functions.
 The Solothurn site also serves as headquarters for the DePuy Synthes Companies business in Europe, Africa and the Middle East.

 Crucell Switzerland AG

 Crucell Switzerland AG was established in 1898 as “Schweizerisches Serum und Impfinstitut” (Swiss Serum and Vaccine Institute).
-The company had been operating as Berna Biotech AG since 2001, which in 2007 was taken over by Crucell N.V.
+The company had been operating as Berna Biotech AG since 2001, which in 2006 was taken over by Crucell N.V.
 Since 2011, Crucell Switzerland AG has been part of the Johnson & Johnson Family of Companies.
-The biopharmaceutical company produces vaccines and antibodies against diseases such as hepatitis A, typhoid fever, influenza and meningitis, and conducts research to find new solutions for the world’s major infectious diseases.
-Among other things, its researchers are currently working on vaccines and antibodies against tuberculosis, malaria, HIV/AIDS, influenza, polio and rabies.
-Crucell Switzerland AG is active worldwide , and in 2011 it produced more than eleven million vaccine doses in more than 25 countries.
-Every minute, this offered 20 people a vitally important vaccine dose.
+The multinational company based in the Dutch city of Leiden concentrates on researching, developing, producing and distributing innovative vaccines to prevent infectious diseases such as influenza, EHEC, meningitis B, HIV, RSV and polio.
+A multidisciplinary project team at the Berne site is working on the development and production of an Ebola vaccine, among other things.